Sustainable Development Goals

 Indicator 3.3.1 | Number of new HIV infections per 1,000 uninfected population, by sex, age and key populations

-Data refer to incidence rate of new HIV infections (per 1,000 resident population i.e. Singapore citizens and permanent residents).
+Data are taken from United Nations SDG Global Database.
+Data refer to the incidence rate of new HIV infections (per 1,000 uninfected resident population i.e. Singapore citizens and permanent residents).
+The incidence estimation is based on World Health Organisation (WHO) Spectrum with modelling done using notifications received by the National HIV Registry from clinicians and laboratories.

 |